TechnoRahmon/Local-Library_2020_11_04/README.md

 ### ``` npm start ```

-you gonna see the project running at http://localhost:7000
+you gonna use http://localhost:7000 end point to send the requests from the Postman